-After this initial pattern clustering we concertate on whether a pattern can be explained properly by means of the patterns of the same node.
+After this initial pattern clustering we concetrate on whether a pattern can be explained properly by means of the patterns of the same node.
 Fuzzy association rules are extracted for the patterns allocated at the same node.

 An important criterion that we impose for the KSDG-SOM growing phase, is the minimization of the number of patterns in each cluster in order to restrict the search over large spaces.
 Thereafter, the mutual information metric with the provision for incorporating a priori functional classes constructs highly appropriate clusters for the detection of fuzzy association rules.
-A comparison with the number of fuzzy association rules found with the Pearson Correlation metric reveals that the mutual information metric reveals more association rules.
+A comparison with the number of fuzzy association rules found with the Pearson metric reveals Correlation that the information metric reveals more association rules.
 Clearly, this "line" of research requires much more work.
-Also, the current work will be extended by considered more effective computationally algorithms for association rule extraction, e.g. the EClat algorithm [34] and by further tuning the interface between the mutual information clustering and the fuzzy association rule extraction machinery.
+Also, the current work will be extended by effective computationally considered more algorithms for association rule extraction, e.g. the EClat algorithm [34] and by further tuning the interface between the mutual information clustering and the fuzzy association rule extraction machinery.